 Job applicants, current and former employees

 When individuals apply to work at Suffolk Family Carers, we will only use the information they supply to us to process their application and to monitor recruitment statistics.
-Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Criminal Records Bureau we will not do so without informing them beforehand unless the disclosure is required by law.
+Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service (DBS) we will not do so without informing them beforehand unless the disclosure is required by law.

 Once a person has taken up employment with the Suffolk Family Carers, we will compile a file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
 Once their employment has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.